 - You can even add textbooks!- I have added my students’ math textbook, science, and social studies textbooks onto Bookshare.
 A great resource if students have to read a chapter that is far above their reading level.

 - Is available anywhere there is WiFi or Downloadable- You can choose the Read Now option or Download if you need it on your device.

 - Perfect for book clubs– Students can all read the same book together and discuss.
-This allows students with reading difficulties to work with more of their peers.
+This allows students with reading difficulties to work with more of their peers or in differentiated groupings.